-The chief arbitrator will decide which party presents their case first.
-It will usually be the party which submitted the application to fee arbitration.
+The panel chair will decide which party presents their case first.
+It will usually be the attorney since he or she has the obligation to establish that his or her fee is reasonable.

 Both the attorney and client are entitled to have "expert" witnesses available to testify to the necessity and reasonableness of the fees charged.
 The parties are responsible for any costs or fees of their own experts.